yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 ## Installing dependencies

-We will compile PHP with XML, SSL, PCRE, SQLite, bzip2, curl, GD, mcrypt ... support. mcrypt is available in [EPEL](https://fedoraproject.org/wiki/EPEL) the you need to type
+We will compile PHP with XML, SSL, PCRE, SQLite, bzip2, curl, GD, mcrypt ... support. mcrypt is available in [EPEL](https://fedoraproject.org/wiki/EPEL) repo then you need to type

 ```
 # yum install epel-release